Blazebit/blaze-domain/README.md

 * Definition of enumeration types
 * Definition of collection types
 * Configuration of enabled arithmetic operators and predicates per type
-* Extendible metadata for every domain element
+* Extensible metadata for every domain element
 * Metadata extension for JPA related models
 * Declarative definition of domain models